dan-lee76/onlydans/README.md

 ---
 This is the newer version of [OnlyDans](https://github.com/dan-lee76/onlydans) which uses reacthooks instead of the classes.

-This is a site in the style of another popular _Only_ site, but this is danified.
-I have also created a custom backend using php for the site to retrieve data from a database.
+This is a media sharing site used only for people called Dan.
+(Currently only implemented for Dan Lee) I have also created a custom backend using php for the site to retrieve data from a database.

 View site: [onlydans.uk](https://go.danlee.uk/onlydans)